 - If you use the filter by Primary Key field only with Query API enabled, the regular REST API request will be performed instead of Query API.

 If the ‘Enable Non-Approved Records’ option is selected in your Zoho CRM connection, Query API does not consider it and works only with Approved records.

 More details about Query API limitations are available here

 When Use Display Name for Custom Tables is selected, display names are used to access custom Zoho CRM modules.
 When it is deselected — module names are used.

 Here you can also select the Enable Non-Approved Records check box.
 When this check box is selected, Skyvia is able to obtain the records, which are not approved.
 This option is not supported by Query API.

 Optionally, you can change the Metadata Cache parameter.
 This parameter determines for how long the cached metadata for the connection are considered valid.
 By default, Skyvia caches metadata of available objects in cloud sources.
-Whenever necessary, you can reset metadata cache for a connection manually in the Connection Editor by clicking the Clear Cache button.
+Whenever necessary, you can reset metadata cache for a connection manually in the Connection Editor by clicking the Clear now link.
 The following values are available for this parameter: